zeinmusarsaa/zeinsStartup/conflictTest.md

 third edit!!

-I am not getting a merge error?
+I am not getting a merge error?!
+WHY?